-The --location, --network, and --proxies command all take values as arguments that were specified in your configuration files.
+The --location, --network, and --proxies options all take values as arguments that were specified in your configuration files.
 The available command can be used to refresh your memory on what is available.
 It simply lists out all available choices for each of the three categories.
+Specifically, it lists the names and descriptions for all configured locations, networks and proxies.